Bronx Domestic Violence Lawyer

 As applied to a person’s principle case, violating a protective order could see the revocation of bail and an individual may need to await their trial in jail.
 In addition, violating a protective order may constitute contempt under the law.
 Contempt may result in new criminal charges in addition to those in the original case.
 Finally, violation of a protective order could result in the loss of custody or visitation privileges if the respondent has children.
 A Bronx lawyer could help someone understand their obligations under criminal protective orders following a domestic violence case.

 Relationships that Are Considered Domestic

 Unlike many other states, New York does not have a crime in its penal law called domestic violence.
-Instead, domestic violence is a descriptive term used to define a criminal act committed against a household member.
-Therefore, whether a crime counts as domestic violence is solely determined by the identity of the accuser.
+Instead, this crime is a descriptive term used to define a criminal act committed against a household member.
+Therefore, whether a crime counts as household violence is solely determined by the identity of the accuser.

 - A person related by blood